Deploying to AWS

 In order to use the built-in deploy commands, you must provide a Cloudformation

-stack name in a crustomize.yml
+stack name in a crustomize.yml file, like this:

 base: ../../base